ameisner/lsst_decam_recipe/README.md

 Which pertain to a sample HSC dataset, but can be very similarly applied to the DECam/HITS dataset.

-This sample dataset contains three distinct fields (named Blind15A_26, Blind15A_40, Blind15A_42), so we make one template per field.
+Our HITS sample dataset contains three distinct fields (named Blind15A_26, Blind15A_40, Blind15A_42), so we make one template per field.
 The first step is to define the map projection that will be used for each reference template:

 ```
 makeDiscreteSkyMap.py DATA --id object=Blind15A_26 --rerun processCcdOutputs:coadd_26 --config skyMap.projection="TAN"